ricardosander/kubernetes-handson-microservices/README.md

 ## Section 5 - Pods

+"We treat pods like cattle, not like pets" - Richard Chesterwood

+It means we do not care about the pod itself.
+Pods are created, destroy and restart very frequently and we usually do not handle pods by ourselfs.

 A pod is the most basic concept of Kubernetes.
 A pod is kind like a wrapper to a container.
 For each cointainer we would have when using Docker we will have a pod on Kubernetes.
 Inside a pod we could have - alongside with the microservice, a helper or sidecar cointainer like a agent for logging, for example.
 We will NEVER have more than one microservice per pod.